shubh2103/Bike-Demand-Prediction/README.md

 # Bike-Price-Prediction

-# In this we have prepared a model which can predict the price of Bike during different circumstances.
+**In this we have prepared a model which can predict the price of Bike during different circumstances.**

+All the parameters are :-
+ 1. Hour	2.
+Hotness	3.
+Humidity	 4.
+Wind Speed	5.
+Visibility	 6.
+Solar Radiation
+ 7. Rainfall	8.
+Snowfall	 9.
+Seasons	  10.
+Holiday  11.
+Working Day

 We did intense data analysis .
 Observed the trend during Weeks , Months , Weekdays and in many other way.
-Various models were tried and tested and finally we selected # CATBOOST for our project.
+Various models were tried and tested and finally we selected **CATBOOST** for our project.

 # Trend during hours on each and every day
 ![image](https://user-images.githubusercontent.com/85324276/172180711-7213ea37-19a1-498e-a749-289eac81419e.png)